celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 --sig 'runWithStateDump()'
 ```

-##### Dress rehearsal / pre-migration
+##### Dry-run / pre-migration

 To minimize downtime caused by the migration, node operators can prepare their Cel2 databases by running the pre-migration command a day ahead of the actual migration.
 This will pre-populate the new database with most of the ancient blocks needed for the final migration and copy over other chaindata without transforming it.

 If node operators would like to practice a `full migration` they can do so and reset their databases to the correct state by running another `pre migration` afterward.

+> [!IMPORTANT]
-IMPORTANT: The pre-migration should be run using a chaindata snapshot, rather than a db that is being used by a node.
+> The pre-migration should be run using a chaindata snapshot, rather than a db that is being used by a node.
 To avoid network downtime, we recommend that node operators do not stop any nodes in order to perform the pre-migration.

-Node operators should inspect their migration logs after the dress rehearsal to ensure the migration completed succesfully and direct any questions to the Celo developer community on Discord before the actual migration.
+Node operators should inspect their migration logs after the dry-run to ensure the migration completed succesfully and direct any questions to the Celo developer community on Discord before the actual migration.

 ##### Final migration

-On the day of the actual cel2 migration, the `full migration` script can be run using the datadir of a Celo L1 node that has halted on the migration block.
+On the day of the actual Cel2 migration, the `full migration` script can be run using the datadir of a Celo L1 node that has halted on the migration block.
 Far in advance of the migration, a version of `celo-blockchain` will be distributed where a flag can specify a block to halt on.
 When the Celo community aligns on a migration block, node operators will start / restart their nodes with this flag specifying the migration block.
 Their nodes will halt when this block is reached, at which point they will be able to run `full migration` and begin syncing with the Celo L2 network.